abstract-333/abstract-333/README.md

 💻 Backend Engineering:

-    I prioritize thorough testing, using Onion Architecture and DDD to align code with business logic—but only when the complexity justifies it.
+    I prioritize thorough testing, using Onion Architecture and DDD to align code with business logic.
+    !!
+But only when the complexity justifies it.

 📊 Databases: